 The LG 34GP83A-B is an ultra-wide monitor with a huge screen, packing a huge array of gaming-specific features, and it looks outright like one, but it comes at a price.
 But the design and features depict the fact that LG has cut out to justify the price tag.

-For most part, the design does.
+For the most part, the design does.
 This is a truly impressive gaming monitor.
-As we’ve come to expect of LG, the base design of the UltraGear 34GP83A-B is eye-catching, and similar to other UltraGear models.
+As we’ve come to expect of LG, the base design of the UltraGear 34GP83A-B is eye-catching and similar to other UltraGear models.
 It sports the signature ‘virtually borderless’ bezels, which are very thin for sure.

 Port selection is excellent, even with the lacks of a USB-C port and Thunderbolt that are becoming standard in the high-end PC monitor industry.

-Still, the available port options are excellent, including: two USB (including an upstream USB port for connecting to your PC), two HDMI, a DisplayPort and an audio jack.
-All these ports are easily accessible on the rear of the monitor – we found the location much convenient than having them on the bottom.
+Still, the available port options are excellent, including two USBs (including an upstream USB port for connecting to your PC), two HDMI, a DisplayPort, and an audio jack.
+All these ports are easily accessible on the rear of the monitor – we found the location much more convenient than having them on the bottom.

 Certainly, productivity is unlikely the reason you’re investing in the UltraGear 34GP83A-B – it’s a gaming monitor after all.
 In that regard, it doesn’t disappoint at all.
 The 21:9 ultra-wide aspect ratio offers the ultimate ‘wow’ factor.
-It makes you feels like you’re playing your games at a cinema, and by spanning the entire field of view of a player, you get to enjoy immersive experiences, as well as a tactical advantage on fast paced games.
+It makes you feel like you’re playing your games at a cinema, and by spanning the entire field of view of a player, you get to enjoy immersive experiences, as well as a tactical advantage on fast-paced games.

 For gaming, the LG 34GP83A-B has a few more tricks up its sleeves to ensure it delivers a punch in gaming.
 A 1ms response time, G-Sync and AMD FreeSync Premium compatibility, and a fast refresh rate of 144hz, all elevate this monitor to a gaming dynamo in this category.